winesapOS/winesapOS/README.md

 | root | root |

 Upon first login, the "winesapOS First-Time Setup" wizard will launch.
 It will help setup graphics drivers, the locale, and time zone.
 The desktop shortcut is located at `/home/winesap/.winesapos/winesapos-setup.desktop` and can be manually ran again.

+#### Custom Builds

+Instead of using a release build which is already made, advanced users may want to create a custom build.
+This only requires 10 GiB of free space to download and extract the live Linux environment instead of 50 GiB.
+It also allows using environment variables to configure the build differently than the default release builds.

+1. Download and setup the [Steam Deck recovery image](https://help.steampowered.com/en/faqs/view/1B71-EDF2-EB6D-2BB3) onto a 8 GB flash drive.

+    -  The Steam Deck recovery image will only boot on UEFI systems (not legacy BIOS).
+During the build, compatibility for both UEFI and legacy BIOS systems will be installed.

+2. Boot into the flash drive.
+3. Disable the read-only file system on SteamOS 3.

+        sudo steamos-readonly disable

+4. Update the known packages cache and populate the Arch Linux keyring.

+        sudo pacman -S -y
+        sudo pacman-key --init
+        sudo pacman-key --populate archlinux

+5. Install Zsh.

+        sudo pacman -S zsh

+6. Clone the [stable](https://github.com/LukeShortCloud/winesapOS/tree/stable) branch and go to the "scripts" directory.

+        git clone --branch stable https://github.com/lukeshortcloud/winesapos.git
+        cd ./winesapos/scripts/

+7. Configure [environment variables](https://github.com/LukeShortCloud/winesapOS/blob/stable/DEVELOPER.md#environment-variables) to customize the build.
+At the very least, allow the build to work on bare-metal and define what ``/dev/<DEVICE>`` block device to install to. ***BE CAREFUL AS THIS WILL DELETE ALL EXISTING DATA ON THAT DEVICE!***

+        export WINESAPOS_BUILD_IN_VM_ONLY=false
+        lsblk
+        export WINESAPOS_DEVICE=<DEVICE>

+8. Run the build.

+        sudo -E ./winesapos-install.sh

+9. Check for any test failures (there should be no output from this command).

+        grep FAIL /winesapos/etc/winesapos/winesapos-install.log

+For more detailed information on the build process, we recommend reading the entire [DEVELOPER.md](DEVELOPER.md) guide.

 #### Secure Image